Sirhurryup/cloud-build-portfolio/README.md

 - Terraform Starter Build for AWS infrastructure
 - Cloud Security Troubleshooting Scenarios

 Each build is designed with one goal in mind:
 **To demonstrate how I think through problems, not just how I follow instructions.
 No AI!**

 ---

 ## How I Approach Every Build**
 Each project in this repository follows a consistent framework:
 - **Problem**––what needed to be solved
 - **Approach**––how I thought through it
 - **Commands/code**–– what I used to build or troubleshoot
 - **Screenshots**––visual proof of the work
 - **Lessons learned**––what the project taught me
-- **What I'd Improvey**––how I'd strengthen it in a real environment
+- **What I'd Improve**––how I'd strengthen it in a real environment
 ---

 ## What This Repository Reflects